btaps/project-1/README.md

 3) When user finally has the game on screen, player can click on a start button.

-4) The game will consist of using the mouse to aim and and use spacebar to shoot.
+4) The game will consist of using the keyboard to aim and and use spacebar to shoot.

 5) The player will aim at the enemies as they appear.